Brano80/eGarant/MandateCheck_README.md

 3.  **Verification:** Cross-references the verified identity from the wallet with the list of legal representatives from the registry.
 4.  **Simple Response:** Returns a clear, trusted, and auditable answer: `{"status": "verified"}` or `{"status": "not_verified"}`.

-## ⚠️ Current Status: Functional Prototype
+## ⚠️ Current Status: Functional Prototype (real verifier call, simulated wallet)

 This repository contains a **functional end-to-end prototype (MVP)**.

 It successfully implements the full asynchronous API flow as described in the EUDI Wallet reference implementations (including the use of `OpenID4VP`, `dcql_query`, `request_uri`, `state`, and `vp_token`).

-However, key external components are currently **simulated**:
+External integrations status:

-  * **EUDI Sandbox:** The initial call to the EUDI Sandbox/Verifier to get a `request_uri` is **mocked**.
-We simulate the expected response.
+  * **EUDI Sandbox/Verifier:** The initiation call in `/api/v1/verify-mandate` now performs a **real HTTP POST** to the EUDI Verifier endpoint (`https://verifier-backend.eudiw.dev/ui/presentations`).
-  * **EUDI Wallet:** The callback from the EUDI Wallet is **simulated** using a NodeJS test script (`test_callback.js`) that mimics the wallet sending data to our public tunnel.
+  * **EUDI Wallet:** The wallet callback is still **simulated** using a NodeJS test script (`test_callback.js`) that mimics the wallet sending data to our public tunnel.

-The system is ready for the next phase: integrating with the live EUDI Sandbox and testing with the official EUDI reference wallet application.
+The system is ready for the next phase: validating the flow with the official EUDI reference wallet application.

 ## Architecture & Tech Stack